 Here are some things you can do to keep that estimate nice and low — especially if you only have liability coverage and you’ll be fixing the car yourself.

-Third, make sure you know exactly what is going to happen to your car.
+- Third, make sure you know exactly what is going to happen to your car.
 Never give a mechanic free reign to just do whatever they think is necessary.
 Additionally, it’s often not a good idea to ask the mechanic if there is “anything else” your car may need: they may make up a problem to fatten your bill.
-Unless the mechanic is your trusted mechanic.
+Save this kind of question for mechanics you trust only.

 Hail Damage Prevention